CodingItWrong/user-modifiable-software/hypercard/properties.md

 ## Interactive Document

-The way Bill Atkinson hit upon to accomplish this was interactive documents:
+Bill Atkinson realized that what was needed to allow non-programmers to create software was a kind of interactive document:

+> Now, I'd just come from a world where we pasted a tennis shoe into a MacWrite document, and now the world dealt with words and pictures.
+And I thought, really what you want is also interaction: you want to express something in a way that someone can interact with what you've made.
+An interactive document.

+(TWiT 26:22)

+An interactive document would exist in the space between a typical document and an application:

->So what HyperCard is attempting to do here is to offer a new media that's between the application on the one hand and the document on the other.
-In Macintosh, a document contains information.
+> So what HyperCard is attempting to do here is to offer a new media that's between the application on the one hand and the document on the other.
+>
+> In Macintosh, a document contains information.
 It's made by a user and that information is relatively passive: it's acted upon by the application over here.
 The application has lots of interaction in it; usually not very much information.
 And the application can only be made by a programmer.
+>
-What HyperCard offers is a new format in between--the stackware format--that has information like a document and has interaction like an application program.
+> What HyperCard offers is a new format in between--the stackware format--that has information like a document and has interaction like an application program.
 And yet it's simple enough that users can put them together using an approach that I call 'the software erector set.'

 (BAPH 4:44)

-This was revolutionary, because they had only *just* combined text and graphics together:

-> Now, I'd just come from a world where we pasted a tennis shoe into a MacWrite document, and now the world dealt with words and pictures.
-And I thought, really what you want is also interaction: you want to express something in a way that someone can interact with what you've made.
-An interactive document.

-(TWiT 26:22)

-The metaphor Atkinson hit upon for an interactive document was a stack of cards:
+But what exactly would an interactive document be like?
+The metaphor Atkinson hit upon was a stack of cards:

 > So I said, let's make a stack of cards and each card can have graphics on it, and text on it, and buttons that you can touch and they'll do something: they'll go to another card, or another card in another stack.
 And maybe they'll make a video go to a certain frame.
 There needed to be some flexibility about what the buttons did.
-And what I wanted to make is essentially a software construction kit that allowed non-programmers to put together prefab modules--drag and drop a field here, and a button here.

 (TWiT 26:42)